Blackprint/Blackprint/README.md

 Please visit the [Wiki](https://github.com/Blackprint/Blackprint/wiki) for the documentation.

 ## Some Note
-Please note that each interpreter may have different node compatibilities.<br>
+Each interpreter may have different node compatibilities.<br>
 For the example:
  - WebAudio related node **only compatible** in the browser.
  - Web server related node is **not compatible** in the browser.